-The moment you’ve been waiting for has arrived; a potential buyer made an offer on your home.
-But before you pop the champagne, you need to review the offer thoroughly to determine whether you want to make any changes before you seal the deal.
+The moment you’ve been waiting for has arrived – a potential buyer made an offer on your home.
+But before you pop the champagne, you need to review that real estate offer thoroughly to determine whether you want to make any changes before you seal the deal.

 While the purchase price is important, you need to read the entire offer before making any quick decisions.
 The fine print can contain details that make a low offer more appealing or a high one less attractive.

-Consider the buyer’s seriousness:
+Consider the Buyer’s Seriousness

 If you have multiple offers, how can you tell which one is your best bet?
 In addition to looking at the purchase price and the items outlined below, consider their up-front financial commitment.
-A large down payment, partial cash payment or an earnest money deposit can indicate a that a buyer is eager to buy and is serious about the transaction.
+A large down payment, partial cash payment or an earnest money deposit can indicate a that a buyer is eager and serious about the transaction.

 It can be tempting to deny these requests, but you have to think big picture.
 If a buyer wants your fridge and you’re not sure it will even fit in your new place, it may be in your best interest to let it convey with the property.

-Calculate the cost of seller concessions:
+Calculate the Cost of Seller Concessions

 If the buyer has requested that you pay closing costs, finish a remodeling project or replace the roof, calculate the cost of their requested concession and subtract it from the total purchase price to make sure the total offer still meets your needs.

-Other contingencies can release the buyer from the agreement if she is unable to secure financing or is unable to sell her current property.
+Other contingencies can release the buyer from the agreement if they’re unable to secure financing or are unable to sell their current property.
 Contingencies can be tricky to work around, so if you have multiple offers, it’s usually going to be less of a headache for you to opt for a non-contingent sale.

 Once you understand the offer in its entirety, you can compare it to your expectations and financial needs and prepare your response.